Alfonso Farina: Work

 He is considered the "father" of Italian industrial PCL radar.
 From 2004 to 2014, he led the team of engineers in conceiving, designing and implementing successive generations of improved PCL radar systems, extensively tested over several years.

 Together with Hernandez and Ristic, he extended the theory and calculation of Posterior Cramer-Rao Lower Bound (PCRLB) to the realistic case of detection probability less than 1 and probability of false alarm greater than 0, with practical applications to target tracking.

 Together with Luigi Chisci and Giorgio Battistelli he has developed target tracking for radar systems.

 In the recent decade, he has contributed to exploit his competence on signal processing in favor of cyber security of integrated systems.

 He has been the organizer and general chairman of 2008 IEEE-AESS Radar Conference held in Rome.
 This was the first time that such conference has been held outside US since its inception on 1974.

-Since 2017, he is the Chair of Italy Section Chapter, IEEE AESS-10.
+Since 2017 till 2023 he is the Chair of Italy Section Chapter, IEEE AESS-10.

 Since 2017 (three-year term), he has been in the Editorial Board of the IEEE Signal Processing Magazine.

 He is Visiting Professor at University College of London and Cranfield University in UK.

 Since 2014, he works as a consultant.

 Recently, he gave an interview for the IEEE Aerospace and Electronic Systems Magazine, with Fulvio Gini hosting, recounting of his professional achievements and more.

 In October 2018 he was interviewed at Rai Storia for the "70° anniversario di Leonardo Company" ("70th anniversary of Leonardo Company").

 He is active in research on quantum radar.
 Recently, he has been an associate editor of IEEE Aerospace and Electronic Systems Magazine for a special issue on quantum radar, published in two parts, together with Marco Frasca and Bhashyam Balaji.

 Currently, he is ranked in the list of 2% top scientists in the World.

 He is President of the Radar & Sensors Academy of Leonardo S.p.A.
-Electronic Division, Italy.
+Electronic Division.

+He is President of the Underwater and Sensor Systems Academy of Leonardo S.p.A.
+Electronic Division.